certtools/intelmq/intelmq/bots/experts/custom_filter/README.md

 # Custom filter bot

 A bot to filter specific events from the pipeline.
-See valid fields at https://github.com/certtools/intelmq/blob/master/docs/Harmonization-fields.md
+See valid fields at configuration **etc** folder (or even [online](https://github.com/certtools/intelmq/blob/master/docs/Harmonization-fields.md)

 With the filter bot, one should be able to define filters such as:
  - throw away all events for specific ASN or CIDR